smbressan/SESNotificationsToOpenSearch/README.md

 1. AWS account with access to Lambda, SNS, SES, and OpenSearch.
 2. Node.js 20.x installed on your local machine.

+## Authentication

+This Lambda function uses AWS IAM roles for authentication to OpenSearch, SNS, and other AWS services.
+We do **not** use hardcoded usernames or passwords.
+The AWS Lambda execution role must have the necessary permissions (e.g., `es:ESHttpPut`, `sns:Publish`) to interact with OpenSearch and SNS.
+The request signing is handled automatically using the `aws4` library to securely sign requests with AWS credentials.

 ## Setup and Installation

 ### 1. Clone the Repository